 return {"status": "ok"}

-The four bugs that get past code review
+Which HMAC verification bugs get past code review?

 1. Using == for the signature comparison